 - the bottom of purses

-Most disinfecting wipes are safe for electronics, but if you want to be extra safe, you can find electronic-specific cleaning supplies at stores.
+Most disinfecting wipes are effective against bacteria and viruses, including the new coronavirus, on electronics.
+But if you want to be extra safe, you can find electronic-specific cleaning supplies at stores.

-One way of minimizing germs from spreading is keeping things clean.
-You can do this with common household items like:
+One way of keeping bacteria and viruses from spreading is keeping things clean.
+Use some of these common household items: